Noisysundae/techmania-ns/README.md

 ### Optimization

+* Eager keysound loading
+  * This speeds up pattern load time, more apparent on faster storages (e.g. SSDs).
+    * The problem stemmed from the pre-optimize coroutine only loading one file per frame.
+  * Drawback: The game will freeze briefly while loading keysound.
 * (dirty change) Reduce `GetComponent()` calls in the Pattern Editor's `Update()` loop.
   * There are still resource hogs on note object culling (instantiate/destroy).
     * A new design is pretty much needed.